 Do you want photos of your kids with koalas?
 There’s a climbing sculpture with bronze koalas on it that’s perfect.
 And if your child happens to fall down, the ground is covered with that spongy playground material.

-#12 Watch the Lemurs Tease Leopards at Africa Rocks
+#13 Watch the Vervet Monkeys Tease Leopards at Africa Rocks – Plus Lemurs

-Even though their natural predators are the nearby fossa, they recognize that the Amur leopards in the enclosure next door as hunters too.
-The lemurs also know that those big spotted animals can’t reach them.
-So the lemurs get close to their common fences to keep a careful watch.
-That gets the cats all excited and you’ll see crouched leopard tails twitch with anticipation.
+Even though none of these monkeys have ever been hunted by leopards, they instinctively recognize that the Amur leopards next door are dangerous.
+They also know that those big spotted animals can’t reach them.
+So they get close to their common fences to keep a careful watch.
+That gets the cats all excited and you’ll see crouched leopard tails twitch with anticipation of them coming within reach of a pounce.

-Then the lemurs bound away through the trees with incredible acrobatic ease.
-The cat then usually sits up like it was never really interested in lemur lunch and starts grooming itself.
+Then the vervets lose their nerve and they bound away through the trees with incredible acrobatic ease making an alert call that’s specific to leopards.
+The cat then usually sits up like it was never really interested in a monkey lunch and starts grooming itself.
 That’s typical cat behavior.
-But as soon as the lemurs come back it gets excited again.
+But as soon as the little aerialists come back it gets excited again.

 Are you a little squeamish?
-These leopards are also often fed on Sunday mornings.
-Seeing the cats tear apart bunnies can be a bit upsetting for some kids and adults.
+The leopards are often fed on Sunday mornings.
+Seeing the cats tear apart frozen bunnies can be a bit upsetting for some kids and adults.
 If that’s the case, hurry on downhill towards the distraction of happily playing lemurs.

 Also, the leopards in Africa Rocks are Asian Amur leopards, not the African ones.
 That’s because the San Diego Zoo is part of the Amur leopard species survival plan and the space is needed for a breeding group of these big cats.